Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • In adolescence, sweat can be caused by hormonal imbalance.

-What to do with heavy sweating
+What to do if you are sweating heavily

 Video: causes of increased sweating